 Here is a fun and easy project to try and it requires very little in materials with some very interesting results.
 I hope you give it a try and show us some creations of your own when you are done.
 Here is my model, showing off his latest in fall fashions designed by himself.

-A new friend of mine that also happens to be here on Cubits, sent the following idea to me, as she knows how much fun I have making things with my son Skye and natural objects.
-For those that want more fun cubit sites, her name is Sharon Brown (Sharran), and she writes some very informative and entertaining articles, and has several forums set up, as well.
-So a project last fall was to use leaves to make prints on plain colored t-shirts.
+A friend of mine that also happens to be here on Cubits sent the following idea to me, as she knows how much fun I have with my son, making things with natural objects.
+For those that want more fun cubit sites, her name is Sharon; she writes some very informative and entertaining articles, and has several forums set up, as well.
+The project she outlined for us was to use leaves to make prints on plain colored t-shirts.

-The basic idea is this: Fill a spray bottle with Clorox mixed with water, about ½ water and bleach (You may be able to dilute it more, I am not sure).
-Lay out the colored shirt, and place leaves on the shirt in any pattern you want to.
-Then spray around the leaves, and the bleach will discolor the shirt around the leaves, leaving the original color where the leaves blocked the spray.
-This has to be done in the sun, as the bleach reacts with sunlight to remove the colors from the shirt.
-After a minute, but not too long, dunk or spray the shirt with a solution of about 2 cups vinegar in one gallon water to neutralize the bleach.
+The basic idea is this: Fill a hand-held spray bottle with a half and half mixture of chlorine bleach and water, (you may be able to dilute it more, I am not sure).
+Lay out the colored shirt and place leaves on the shirt in any pattern you want.
+Spray around the leaves and the bleach will discolor the shirt around the leaves, leaving the original shirt color where the leaves blocked the spray.
+This has to be done in the sun, as the bleach reacts with sunlight to quickly remove the colors from the shirt.
+As you watch the shirt you will quickly see the color fade where the bleach has been sprayed.
+When the shirt looks ready, dunk or spray the shirt with a solution of about 2 cups vinegar in one gallon water to neutralize the bleach.